OT-OpenTwin/OpenTwin/Documentation/Developer/test_cases/test_cases_installer.rst

    * - 1
      - Create a fresh VM with Windows installed.
 Add german keyboard settings if not available yet and copy the end user installer into the VM.
 Set a checkpoint (recovery point).
 Reboot is not necessary.
      - Execute the installer.
-Keep all default settings, except the of the port settings.
-Use the costumised port option and select different values for all ports (take a screenshot of the chosen ports).
+Keep all default settings except for the port settings.
+Select the custom port option and choose different values for each port.
+Take a screenshot of the selected ports.
      - Installation succeeds.
 MongoDB is running and OpenTwin can be started.
 Projects can be created.
 Additionally, test a few functions within the project.

    * - 1.1